.sqlitedatabase

 • File corruption: Incomplete downloads or transfer errors can damage files

-• Format variations: Different software may implement the .sqlitedb format in slightly different ways
+• Format variations: Different software may implement the .sqlitedatabase format in slightly different ways

-If you're experiencing issues with a specific .sqlitedb file, you might need to:
+If you're experiencing issues with a specific .sqlitedatabase file, you might need to:

 • Try opening it with alternative software